 A putative thymopoietin mimic, Levamisole HCl, is a synthetic heterocyclic compound that is immunoregulatory.
-Levamisole HCl shows promise in several diseases that have no satisfactory treatments, it is proposed for treating leishmania, frequently relapsing steroidsensitive nephrotic syndrome, rheumatoid arthritis, multiple sclerosis, and polyneuritis equi.
+Levamisole HCl shows promise in several diseases that have no satisfactory treatments.
+It is proposed for treating leishmania, frequently relapsing steroid sensitive nephrotic syndrome, rheumatoid arthritis, multiple sclerosis, and polyneuritis equi.
 Goldstein (1978) postulated that levamisole forms a thymopoietin-mimetic tertiary structure by its imidazole component.

 As shown with thymopoietin, levamisole HCl can normalize a dysregulated immune response by blocking TNFα and IL6.
 Levamisole is an antioxidant with the effects of signaling cascades far outlasting the serum levels.
 Levamisole HCl also affects the levamisole-sensitive post-synaptic acetyl-choline receptors.

 One study (1983) determined the activity profile of thymopoietin and levamisole overlap, but the mode of action is not the same.
 Levamisole HCl was marketed in the United States as Ergamisol, the side effects neutropenia and vasculitis were noted in less than 5% of people.
-In 2012, it was determined that reactive metabolites (present at 16 hours) are related to immune-mediated agranulocytosis.2 It is noteworthy that an empirical correlation has been made for the occurrence of idiosyncratic drug toxicity and the daily dose.
+In 2012, it was determined that reactive metabolites (present at 16 hours) are related to immune-mediated agranulocytosis.
+It is noteworthy that an empirical correlation has been made for the occurrence of idiosyncratic drug toxicity and the daily dose.
 Low daily dose drugs (10 mg or less) are rarely associated with idiosyncratic adverse reactions, regardless of their ability to form reactive metabolites.

-2 2,3,5 6-tetrahydroimidazole[2,1-b] thiazole scaffold is the structure associated with agranulocytosis.
+2,3,5 6-tetrahydroimidazole[2,1-b] thiazole scaffold is the structure associated with agranulocytosis.
 Agranulocytosis is greater in patients carrying the HLA B27 genotype.
-HLA B27 is a class I surface antigen encoded by the B locus in the major histocompatibility complex (Chr 6), involved in the encoding of cell-surface receptors that capture and present self-and pathogen derived peptides to T cells as part of an immune surveillance.
+HLA B27 is a class I surface antigen encoded by the B locus in the major histocompatibility complex (Chromosome 6), involved in the encoding of cell-surface receptors that capture and present self-and pathogen derived peptides to T cells as part of an immune surveillance.